Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Part Two (Vignettes – 90 minutes)

 The Research & Evaluation domain is the primary focus of the Research/Faculty exam.
 In the Research/Faculty exam, one scenario is more specific to teaching; the other scenario is more specific to empirical research.
-Research/Faculty applicants will demonstrate a commitment to IECMH principles and practices related to research or course planning and instruction.
+Research/Faculty applicants will demonstrate a commitment to IMH principles and practices related to research or course planning and instruction.

 Exam Accommodation Policy